Want to know how to buy kids clothes that will last longer than a few months of rough play? Read on!

-Today I’ve got a really useful guest post from Jessica Berentson-Shaw, a New Zealander with a passion for ethical clothing and social justice.
-Jessica blogs over at Muka Kids – where she’s documenting her adventures in setting up a kids ethical clothing enterprise.
-Jessica is sharing with us her clever clothes shopping tips for buying kids clothes that will help you get the most out of your money and the clothes that you buy.
+Today I’ve got a really useful post from Jessica Berentson-Shaw, a New Zealander with a passion for ethical clothing and social justice.
+Jessica is sharing with us her clever clothes shopping tips on how to buy kids clothes with longevity in mind.
+This will help you get the most out of your money and the clothes that you buy.

-A lot of the clothing we buy these days is of the cheap, and what I call, ‘uncheerful’ variety (lets face it no-one was smiling while they were making them).
-Cheap clothing may not have a long and fruitful life & therefore will have a heavier footprint.
-However, sometimes spending more does not always equate to a long lasting garment either.
+A lot of the clothing we buy these days is of the cheap, and what I call, ‘uncheerful’ variety.
+Let’s face it no-one was smiling while they were making them.
+What’s more, cheap clothing may not have a long and fruitful life & therefore will have a heavier carbon footprint.
+However, sometimes spending more does not always equate to a longer-lasting garment either.

-It’s a bit of a minefield, so to help you out here are 9 clever clothes shopping tips to ensure the clothes you buy (new or old) live to a ripe old age and tread much more lightly on the earth.
-I have focussed mainly on kids clothes here, but these tips apply equally to all clothing.
+It’s a bit of a minefield, so to help you out here are 9 clever clothes shopping tips on how to buy kid’s clothes that will last.
+This will help ensure the clothes you buy (new or old) live to a ripe old age and tread much more lightly on the earth.
+I have focussed mainly on kid’s clothes here, but these tips apply equally to all clothing.

 From fabric choices, to considering buttons, and more, these shopping tips will see you right!